wandersonmaced/kanastra_backend/README.md

 ## Overview
 This repository contains the backend solution for the Kanastra backend challenge.
 It is built using Django, PostgreSQL, and Docker.
+I use the own project to holds the file, but the in this cases is good to use s3 bucket to handle this files, so i write code to use boto3 library that is a better way to handle this storage of files

 ## Technologies Used
 - Django